BryanPineda21/Codepath-ios-prework/README.md

 ## Notes

-Although I did not face many challenges, It was fun playing around with the storyboard in Xcode and learning how I can use storyboard as a template for my app.
+Although I did not face many challenges, It was fun playing around with the storyboard in Xcode and learning how I can use storyboard as a template for future apps.

 ## License